PinkUk home page

 Chest drain

-As the pneumonia symptoms were not going away, they came up with a mobile x-ray machine and began to x-ray me in my hospital bed.
+As the pneumonia symptoms were not going away, they came up with a mobile x-ray machine and checked me over in my hospital bed.
 When the results came back the doctors and surgeon came round and said we think you have fluid in your chest cavity, and you will need an ultrasound.
 Later that day they gave me the ultrasound which confirmed that I did have fluid in my chest cavity; they thought it was over one litre and that some of it may have come from the drip.
 So they stopped the drip and told me I would have to have a chest drain.

 Chest drains I remember from my medic training in the army; they did not sound the most pleasant of things.
 I can now confirm this; it is the most uncomfortable thing I have had done to me ever; it was painful and just plain horrible.
 Every time I breathed I could feel a jabbing pain and saw fluid go down a clear tube into a bucket below the bed.
 The first bucket took a few hours to fill up.
 As the nurse took it away, I told her Stanley would love that poured over his cribbles.
 The reply was ‘Urrr’ with some laughter.
 I did not get any sleep that night, with that bloody tube coming out of my chest.
 After 24 hours they removed the tube, with a huge 1.5 litres of reddish, gooey liquid - gravy for Stanley (joke).
 I found it a bit easier to breathe now but it still hurt taking deeper breaths.
 Anyway, at last there was room in my chest for the lungs to expand more.

-I was still sleeping a lot and was only awake for may be an hour each time before dozing off again.
+I was still sleeping a lot and was only awake for may be for an hour each time before dozing off again.
 It was very exhausting having visitors even for short visits as I found it so hard to concentrate.
 Don't get me wrong I loved having them, plus it helped break the day up.
 Thank you if you were one of the visitors and are reading this.
 Everyone one was so kind.
 One morning I looked down at my left foot.
-OMG... my foot was massively swollen and was so disproportionately large compared to my leg it looked like I had a Hobbit foot from the in Lord of the Rings.
+OMG... my foot was massively swollen and was so disproportionately large compared to my leg it looked like I had a Hobbit foot from the Lord of the Rings.
 I was informed that this was because the blood stuck in my foot and was trying to get out.
 As they had removed the main vein (the body’s blood motorway to use car terms) my body had to work out all the new ‘A’ roads and which smaller veins to start to use now.
 I was told to raise my leg and it would go down in time.

 I was also doing all the exercises that they were telling you to do, especially the walking around the hospital.
 This I did this in abundance many times a day.
 It was just walking round the ward; the cardiac unit was all self-contained, all on one floor.
 I repeatedly walked round and round.
 It was still quite painful across the chest and, if I did anything manual, I became very short of breath.
 I had just given up smoking after 45 years, and 10 months so that would not have helped.
 Even getting up was painful.
 I had to learn not to use the upper body to do this and instead use the leg muscles as much as possible.

-Weight and loss of appetite
+My weight and loss of appetite

 The other unpleasant experience was my loss of appetite.
 I was not eating very much at all.
 Everything tasted the same.
 I knew I had to eat and tried to force myself, but I seemed to get full up easily.
 One recent visit, Rob took some photos and I was horrified when I saw them.
 I lost so much weight.
-I looked like I had just come out of Auschwitz, my legs and arms we so skinny.
+I looked like I had just come out of Auschwitz, my legs and arms were so skinny.
 My weight was 74 kg, just under 12 stone and with my being 193cm (six feet four inches) tall this was not good.
 I had a Body Mass Index of only 19.9 which is on the low side.
 I should weigh about 80 kg with a BMI of 21.5 – a healthy middle range.

 Getting out of there - before they let you go home, you have to pass three tests.